The role of HR with regard to California’s overtime payment laws is to meet the following broad objectives:

 Compare that law to U.S. DOL regulations on time off under the FLSA.
 See, “FLSA compensatory time” and “FLSA compensatory time off”.

 Tips.
 In California, tips left on the table or on a credit card charge are deemed property of the employee; the employer is obligated to turn that money over to the employee.
 An employer can impose a mandatory tip pool among restaurant employees, but a supervisor who acts as the agent of the employer cannot share in those tips.
 Employers may not use an employee’s tips as a credit toward the employer’s obligations to pay minimum wage.
-See, Tips and gratuities and Court Orders $105 Million Tip Be Paid to Starbucks Baristas.
+See, Tips and gratuities.

 California Overtime Exemptions

 As with the FLSA, California recognizes several exemptions from overtime requirements.
-The exemptions are similar to, but not identical with, their federal counterparts.
+The exemptions are similar to, but not identical to, their federal counterparts.
 See, IWC Wage Order 4-2001.

 - Regularly directs the work of two or more employees.

 The administrative exemption is the one that most often snags employers both under the FLSA and California law.
 Employees claimed exempt under the administrative exemption are usually female employees—a reason to be especially cautious about deeming a particular position eligible for the administrative exemption.
 Case law is replete with employers unsuccessfully claiming the administrative exemption for secretaries, file clerks, bookkeepers, paralegals and project managers.
-A California employee qualifies for the administrative exemption if the employee:
+A California employee qualifies for the administrative exemption if the employee meets all of the following requirements:

 - Has obtained special training, experience or knowledge.